Místico: Wrestling style, persona, and reception

 Early in his career, Urive began to stand out from other lower ranked wrestlers because of the speed that he was able to execute various high flying lucha libre moves and dives both in and out of the ring.
 Pro Wrestling Illustrated noted that his La Mística finishing move was often executed so fast that his opponents did not have time to react until it was locked in.
-La Mística is, in reality, a series of moves used by many wrestlers over the years, but Urive's combination of the spinning Tilt-a-whirl headscissors takedown transitioned into a single arm DDT that brings his opponent to the mat, allowing him to instantly switch the move into a Fujiwara armbar, normally on the opponent's left arm, that would force his opponent to submit.
+La Mística is, in reality, a series of moves used by many wrestlers over the years, but Urive's version is a combination of the spinning tilt-a-whirl headscissors takedown transitioned into a single arm DDT that brings his opponent to the mat, allowing him to instantly switch the move into a fujiwara armbar, normally on the opponent's left arm, that would force them to submit.
 The "La Mística" move became so synonymous with the Místico character that Urive's successor also adopted it as his finishing move.
-Urive would on occasion use the move while working as Sin Cara and made it his main finishing move after returning to Mexico.
-Working as Sin Cara he primarily used a Moonsault side slam and a Senton bomb as his finishing moves.
-Both finishing moves are executed off the top rope, for the Moonsault side slam an opponent was thrown off the top rope with Urive landing on top of the opponent while the Senton sees Urive leap off the top rope onto a prone opponent.
+Urive occasionally used the move while working as Sin Cara and made it his main finishing move after returning to Mexico.
+As Sin Cara, he used a moonsault side slam and senton bomb as his finishing moves, both of which are executed off the top rope; for the moonsault side slam, an opponent was thrown off the top rope, with Urive landing on top of the opponent, while the senton sees Urive leap off the top rope onto a prone opponent.